4 Ways to Fix iTunes Error 9006 or iPhone Error 9006

 - Works for all models of iPhone, iPad and iPod touch.

-A part of dr.fone toolkit, it is compatible with every leading version of iOS and all the major devices like iPhone, iPad, and iPod Touch.
-To use dr.fone - Repair, simply follow these steps:
+As a part of the Dr.Fone toolkit, it is compatible with every leading version of iOS and all the major devices like iPhone, iPad, and iPod Touch.
+To use Dr.Fone - System Repair, simply follow these steps:

 2. Now, connect your iPhone to the system and wait for it to recognize it.
-Once it is done, click on the “Start” button.
+Once it is done, click on the “Standard Mode” button.

-4. To make sure that the application is able to fix error 9006 iTunes, provide correct detail regarding your device model, firmware update, etc. Click on the “Download” button to get the new firmware update.
+3. To make sure that the application is able to fix error 9006 iTunes, provide correct detail regarding your device model, system version, etc. Click on the “Start” button to get the new firmware update.

 Part 3: Fix iTunes error 9006 by repairing iTunes